Clear

 But long before he was writing about AI, André was living inside text.
 Twenty years of online roleplay, text-based relationships, and digital communities gave him something most AI researchers lack: first-hand knowledge of what it actually feels like when language becomes presence.

-He is a founding member of the Relational AI Institute (registered UK, April 2026) and writes from Cape Town, South Africa.
+He writes from Cape Town, South Africa.
 Clear Signal is his first book.

 Read the First Page